Grounding

 Insomnia

-One clinical trial featured in the Journal of Alternative and Complementary Medicine evaluated the biological effects of grounding on cortisol levels during sleep.
-Twelve subjects slept on grounding mattress pads in their beds for eight weeks.
-The results indicated the subjects’ night-time cortisol levels were significantly reduced as they slept.
+One way grounding can aid sleep is by balancing cortisol levels, a hormone that tends to be elevated in individuals with chronic insomnia.
+A clinical trial published in the Journal of Alternative and Complementary Medicine examined the effects of grounding on sleep and cortisol regulation.
+Twelve participants slept on grounding mattress pads for eight weeks.
+The results showed that nighttime cortisol levels were significantly reduced, leading to improved sleep quality and duration.

 Concluding Thoughts